ElanMedoff/use-search-param-state/README.md

 `sanitize` is called with the raw string pulled from the URL search param.

+If `sanitize` throws an error, `onError` will be called, `useSearchParamState` will return the initial state, and the URL will be set with the initial state using `pushState`.

 `sanitize` can be passed directly to `useSearchParamState`, or to `SearchParamStateProvider`.
 When a `sanitize` option is passed to both, only the `sanitize` passed to `useSearchParamState` will be called.

 `sanitize` has no default value.